nefarius/docs.nefarius.at/docs/projects/Vicius/Product-Detection.md

 ### `RegistryValue`

 The product version is queried from a Registry location.

-The value to query must be of type [`REG_SZ`](https://learn.microsoft.com/en-us/windows/win32/sysinfo/registry-value-types).
+The value to query must be a string of of type [`REG_SZ`](https://learn.microsoft.com/en-us/windows/win32/sysinfo/registry-value-types).

 Field | Description | Mandatory
 ---|---|---